-2021: In 2021, the company Nutresa South Africa (PTY) Ltd was established, with the objective of marketing the group's products in South Africa and other countries on the African continent.
+In November, 2020 the company Nutresa South Africa (PTY) Ltd was established, and in March 2021, it was capitalized.
+The Company will have the objective of marketing the group's products in South Africa and other countries within the African continent.

-On January, 2021, a merger by absorption agreement was signed between American Franchising Corp.
-(AFC), LYC Bay Enterprise INC and Sun Bay Enterprise INC, are merged with American Franchising.
+In January, 2021, a merger by absorption agreement was signed between American Franchising Corp.
+(AFC), LYC Bay Enterprise INC and Sun Bay Enterprise INC, are merged with American Franchising (AFC).